Francesco Bartolomeo Conti

-Conti was also a supreme player of the mandolin, and wrote the earliest sonatas for the instrument.
+Conti was also a supreme player of the 4- and 5-course baroque mandolino, and wrote one of the earliest sonatas for the instrument ("Sonata al mandolino solo dal Signor Francesco Contini"), which is now preserved at the Lobkowicz Library & Archive, in Nelahozeves (Czech Republic).
 His works composed between 1714 and 1725 were primarily written for the carnival season or to celebrate birthdays and name days of the members of the Imperial family.

 Handel reused some of Conti's music for Cleotide in his pasticcio Ormisda (1730) performed at the Queen's Theatre.
 His music was also appreciated by Johann Sebastian Bach, and Conti's cantata Languet anima mea, survives in a manuscript version from 1716 as arranged by Bach (BWV deest 1006).

 In 1739, Mattheson in his Der vollkommene Capellmeister, Part I, Chapter six, Nr.48 writes about him:

 Excerpt from a Letter from Regensburg of October 19, 1730.
 "On September 10 in Vienna the Imperial Composilore di Musica, Francesco Conti, was expelled from St. Stephan's Cathedral by virtue of an excommunication pronounced on him by the local Consistorio.
 His Imperial Majesty had reduced the imposed standing from thrice to once out of innate kindness; but since then the man behaved very badly the first time, in the view of many hundreds of persons, as he did the second time on September 17 when placed before the doors of said church for an hour in a long hairy coat, called a coat of penance, between twelve guards who formed a circle around him while he held a burning black candle in his hand; the same thing is also to occur on the 24th.
 His food is bread and water as long as he remains under the ecclesiastical authority; after transfer to the secular he is to pay the priest who was beaten by him 1,000 guilders in compensation as well as expenses, then remain in jail for four years and subsequently be banned from Austria forever: since as he stood in front of the church doors the first time he used a very uncivil and vexatious effrontery (i.e., he used his art of gesticulation in a most wicked manner).
 The said court-Compositeur has been sentenced to such punishment because he laid violent hands on a priest and beat him up severely.